famedjoel/Lucky-Fitness/README.md

 Additionally, I incorporated a rest time feature.
 Recognizing that every user appreciates breaks during workouts, this seemed like a natural fit to enhance user experience by allowing intervals of rest.
 For the weight input feature, I thought it essential for a fitness app to track weight changes, considering that consistent exercise can lead to weight loss.
 This feature not only aids in tracking health metrics but also motivates users by showing the tangible results of their fitness journey.

-## Favourite an exercise of choice
+## Favourite an exercise of choice Feature

 The "Favourite an exercise of choice" feature in Lucky Fitness allows users to bookmark the exercise they like the more and they can see them in the favorites page.